-(b) Includes the \$148,710,000 State of Wisconsin Transportation Revenue Bonds, 2007 Series A, sold on February 13, 2007 to fund Projects, with delivery expected on March 8, 2007.
+(b) Reflects the \$206,900,000 State of Wisconsin Transportation Revenue Refunding Bonds, 2007 Series 1, sold on February 13, 2007 with delivery expected on March 8, 2007.
+Also reflects the advance refunding of certain Bonds that, upon the delivery of this refunding bond issue and making the required deposit into an escrow fund, will no longer be considered Outstanding pursuant to the General Resolution.

 (c) Includes estimated debt service for assumed aggregate \$199 million in Bonds that could be issued to fund the current two issues of Notes.
-These assumed bond issues are amortized with level debt service payments until 2018 and 2017, respectively, using an assumed interest rate of 5.00% per annum.

-(d) Excludes interest earnings.
+These assumed bond issues are amortized with level debt service payments until 2018 and 2017, respectively, using an assumed interest rate of 5.00% per annum. (d) Excludes interest earnings.